y-young/Qt-Snake/Design Documentation.md

 - AI and Player

 ### 2 Types of Walls
-- No Walls: Snake is transported to the other side when crossing the borders
+- No Walls: Snake is teleported to the other side when crossing the borders
 - Surrounding Walls: Walls on 4 sides, player will die when hitting the walls

 ### 9 Kinds of Foods